 2. Long Lead

 If you have a dog (particularly hounds) who seems to go deaf at first whiff of an interesting scent, you may want to start with a long training lead.
 This ensures that you have control over your dog if they do suddenly decide to ignore you.
 Selective hearing is a very real problem!

 Consistency and patience are crucial when it comes to training your dog recall.
-If you think about recall training in terms of a point system, it can help you understand a dog's reason for coming back!
+In fact, if you think about recall training in terms of a point system, it can help you understand a dog’s reason for coming back!